aslantasmehmet/MEHMET_ASLANTAS.QA/README.md

 # Insider Web Test Automation Project

-Bu proje, Insider'ın web sitesindeki kariyer sayfası ve QA pozisyonları için test otomasyonu içerir.
-Python ve Selenium WebDriver kullanılarak geliştirilmiştir.
+This project includes test automation for the career page and QA positions on Insider's website.
+It was developed using Python and Selenium WebDriver.

-## 🎯 Test Senaryoları
+## 🎯 Test Scenarios

-### 1. Kariyer Sayfası Testi
+### 1. Career Page Test
-- Ana sayfaya git ve "Company" menüsünden "Careers" sayfasına eriş
-- Careers sayfasındaki tüm bölümlerin görünür olduğunu kontrol et
+- Go to the home page and access the “Careers” page from the “Company” menu
+- Check that all sections on the Careers page are visible

-### 2. QA İş İlanları Testi (Istanbul)
+### 2. QA Jobs Test (Istanbul)
-- QA Careers sayfasına git
+- Go to QA Careers
-- "See all QA jobs" butonuna tıkla
+- Click on “See all QA jobs”
-- Lokasyon olarak "Istanbul, Turkey" ve departman olarak "Quality Assurance" seç
-- İş ilanlarının listelendiğini kontrol et
+- Choose “Istanbul, Turkey” as location and “Quality Assurance” as department
+- Check that job vacancies are listed

-### 3. QA İş İlanı Detay Kontrolü
+### 3. QA Job Posting Detail Check
-- QA Careers sayfasına git ve filtreleri uygula
+- Go to QA Careers and apply filters
-- Listelenen iş ilanlarının:
+- Listed job vacancies:
-  - Position: "Quality Assurance" içerdiğini
+  - Position: “Quality Assurance” includes
-  - Department: "Quality Assurance" içerdiğini
+  - Department: “Quality Assurance” includes
-  - Location: "Istanbul, Turkey" içerdiğini kontrol et

-### 4. İş Başvuru Sayfası Yönlendirme Testi
+  - Check that it contains Location: “Istanbul, Turkey”

+### 4. Job Application Page Redirect Test
-- QA Careers sayfasına git ve filtreleri uygula
+- Go to QA Careers and apply filters
-- Bir iş ilanının üzerine gel (hover)
-- Çıkan "View Role" butonuna tıkla
+- Hover over a job advertisement (hover)
+- Click on the “View Role” button that appears
-- Lever Application formuna yönlendirildiğini doğrula
+- Verify that you were redirected to the Lever Application form
+-

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - Python 3.13.0
 - Selenium WebDriver